 Item No. Item title Lead Action Required Action Implemented Due Date 2021/22 Actions GBP/2122/ 054 Joined Up Care Derbyshire Board Update - May 2021 Helen Dillistone It was requested that a Governing Body Development / Transition Session be planned to ensure that Governing Body members are sufficiently sighted on the measures being taken to address the health inequalities in Derbyshire; Dr Robyn Dewis and Dean Wallace will be requested to provide input into this session.
-To be scheduled in for the December Session December 2021 GBP/2122/ 099 Presentation - NHS People and Culture Development Linda Garnett It was enquired how many additional nurses and doctors have been put in place in Derbyshire over the last 2 years, nett of retirement.
-LG agreed to provide feedback on actual numbers - information circulated ltem Complete GBP/2122/ 123 Chair's Report - August 2021 Martin Whittle It was requested that the Britain Thinks Report be presented to the Governing Body to consider the findings in full.
-Discussion to be held at the November meeting on the findings of the Britain Thinks Report November 2021 GBP/2122/ 126 South Yorkshire and Bassetlaw (SYB) ICS Joint Committee of CCGs (JCCCG) Transition Proposals Dr Chris Clayton CC agreed to respond in writing to the JCCCG Chair confirming the Governing Body's approval to the recommendations made.
-Letter sent to JCCCG Chair confirming approval of the recommendations made ltem Complete
+To be scheduled in for the December Session December 2021 GBP/2122/ 099 Presentation - NHS People and Culture Development Linda Garnett It was enquired how many additional nurses and doctors have been put in place in Derbyshire over the last 2 years, nett of retirement. · Item Complete GBP/2122/ 123 Chair's Report - August 2021 Martin Whittle It was requested that the Britain Thinks Report be presented to the Governing Body to consider the findings in full.
+November 2021 GBP/2122/ 126 South Yorkshire and Bassetlaw (SYB) ICS Joint Committee of CCGs (JCCCG) Transition Proposals Dr Chris Clayton CC agreed to respond in writing to the JCCCG Chair confirming the Governing Body's approval to the recommendations made.
+Letter sent to JCCCG Chair confirming approval of the recommendations made Item Complete